La Toya (album): Unreleased songs

 A song called "Men Be Illin'" was originally recorded for the album, but not used.
 The song was recorded in early 1987 and copyrighted with the U.S. Copyright Office under the registration number PAu-986-950 on July 7 of that year.
-Jackson co-wrote the song with John F. Wilson, who she had previously worked with on the track "Love Talk" from her Imagination in 1986.
+Jackson co-wrote the song with John F. Wilson, who she had previously worked with on the track "Love Talk" from her Imagination album in 1986.
 According to U.S. Copyright records, the song was simply recorded on a cassette tape and claimed by Jackson, while another Jackson/Wilson track entitled "I Really Want to Do It Tonight" was claimed by Wilson.
 Neither of the tracks were ever released on an album, although because of the dates of the recordings, it is widely believed that "Men Be Illin'" was intended to be released on Jackson's 1988 La Toya album.

 Jackson also worked with Steve Harvey, whom she wrote songs with.
 One of the songs, "Does It Really Matter?", ended up on this album.
 She also originally recorded the Harvey penned song "Trouble", which was later given to Nia Peeples and became a No. 1 on the US Dance Charts.
 Jackson's version remained unreleased until December 2013, when it was added to the expanded re-release by Cherry Pop Records.